joaberg/Desktop-Ubuntu-Nix/INSTALL_NOTES.md

 Optional:
 22.04 uses pulseaudio instead of pipewire.
-Change to pipewire by following this quick guide. https://ubuntuhandbook.org/index.php/2022/04/pipewire-replace-pulseaudio-ubuntu-2204/amp/
+Change to pipewire by following this quick guide. https://ubuntuhandbook.org/index.php/2022/04/pipewire-replace-pulseaudio-ubuntu-2204/amp/ (needed to install pipewire-tests as well, to get the examples)

 ### Notes
 Had an issue of a missing cursor in foot terminal.